New import charges on all shipments

 Perhaps you still have one of these questions

 Non-European webshops can register with the EU to enable the payment of VAT and import costs in advance in their webshop.
-Most major webshops like AliExpress, Amazon, E-bay and Wish have already registered.
+Most major webshops such as AliExpress, E-bay and Wish have already registered.

-- pay unwanted import costs and costs of customs formalities.
+- paying unwanted import charges and customs clearance fees;

-In order to avoid additional import costs and an increase in VAT (you also pay VAT on the costs of customs formalities), we recommend you to :
+To avoid additional import charges and increased VAT (as you pay VAT on customs clearance fees), we recommend that you order:

-- place your order in an registered webshop outside the EU.
-They charge VAT on your purchase in advance, which means that you will not have to pay import costs and your shipment will go faster through the import procedure.
+- from a registered webshop outside the EU.
+These shops settle the VAT on your purchase in advance so you don’t pay import charges and your shipment is processed more quickly.
 More info on how to recognise an IOSS registered webshop.

-- order from a webshop shipping from within Belgium or Europe.
-Please bear in mind that the United Kingdom is not part of the European Union.
+- from a webshop that ships from within Belgium or Europe.
+Remember the United Kingdom is no longer part of the European Union.

 The costs to import goods from outside the EU consist of 3 parts: